kylephillips/favorites/readme.txt

 = 1.1.1 =
 * Optional filtering added to favorite list template functions.
 The functions now accept an array of arguments for fine-tuned favorite lists.
 Visit the documentation for more information.
 * An optional "post_type" parameter has been added to the user_favorites shortcode.
 The parameter allows for filtering of the generated list by post types, and will accept a comma separated list of post types
+* Option added to include post favorite count in the button (view settings > favorites > display to enable)

 = 1.1.0 =
 * Favorites is now multisite compatible.
 See documentation for added template function and shortcode parameters.